broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 ### 2. Train the filtering model

-GATK tools used: [SplitIntervals](https://gatk.broadinstitute.org/hc/en-us/articles/5358914364699), [GatherVcfsCloud](https://gatk.broadinstitute.org/hc/en-us/articles/5358884598555), [ExtractVariantAnnotations](https://gatk.broadinstitute.org/hc/en-us/articles/9570430059803-ExtractVariantAnnotations-BETA-), [TrainVariantAnnotationsModel](https://gatk.broadinstitute.org/hc/en-us/articles/9570371970587-TrainVariantAnnotationsModel-BETA-), [ScoreVariantAnnotations](https://gatk.broadinstitute.org/hc/en-us/articles/9570326304155-ScoreVariantAnnotations-BETA-), and [GatherTranches](https://gatk.broadinstitute.org/hc/en-us/articles/5358889613339).
+GATK tools used: [SplitIntervals](https://gatk.broadinstitute.org/hc/en-us/articles/5358914364699), [GatherVcfsCloud](https://gatk.broadinstitute.org/hc/en-us/articles/5358884598555), [ExtractVariantAnnotations](https://gatk.broadinstitute.org/hc/en-us/articles/9570430059803-ExtractVariantAnnotations-BETA-), [TrainVariantAnnotationsModel](https://gatk.broadinstitute.org/hc/en-us/articles/9570371970587-TrainVariantAnnotationsModel-BETA-), [ScoreVariantAnnotations](https://gatk.broadinstitute.org/hc/en-us/articles/9570326304155-ScoreVariantAnnotations-BETA-), and [GatherTranches](https://gatk.broadinstitute.org/hc/en-us/articles/5358889613339) (only used for VQSR).

 This step splits alternate alleles, calculates annotations to be used for filtering, and creates a filtering model using VETS and annotations from the input samples.
 To learn more about the VETS release in GVS see this [release note](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/docs/release_notes/VETS_Release.pdf).

 SNPs and Indels are filtered using the annotations `AS_FS`, `AS_ReadPosRankSum`, `AS_MQRankSum`, `AS_QD`, `AS_SOR` and `AS_MQ`.
+The annotations are not output into the final callset.

 ### 3. Extract VCF files